Python functions for orthogonal polynomials and (real, 2D, orthonormal) spherical harmonics

 This module implements the Associated Legendre Polynomials and their first two derivatives in support of the

-m=0, they reduce to the unassociated Legendre polynomials.
+spherical_harmonic module.
+If m=0, they reduce to the unassociated Legendre polynomials.

 spherical_harmonic module provides functions for evaluating the real, two-dimensional (surface), orthonormal, spherical harmonics.
 From the associated Legendre polynomials, the spherical harmonics, their gradients, and their Laplacians can be evaluated.
 The module also contains some functions for creating grids on the sphere (regular, icosahedral, and Fibonacci) and for creating random spherical harmonic expansions with specific power density relationships (noise).
 The module does not have functions for performing spherical harmonic analysis (transforming from values on the sphere to expansion coefficients).